perebaj/jjhandbook/work/birdie.md

 > 👻 [Workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) in Kubernetes cluster
 >
 > Avoiding storing passwords in containers or saving them as plaintext in a Git repository is not a good practice.
-For this reason, when deploying on a Kubernetes cluster, GKE allows for the association of a service account with Kubernetes workloads without > > the need for messy configurations.
+For this reason, when deploying on a Kubernetes cluster, GKE allows for the association of a service account with Kubernetes workloads without the need for messy configurations.

 > 🥷 Elastic query history
+>
 > It can be a challenging task to identify problems when you have no idea how to find them.
 We have > encountered numerous issues with Elastic disruption, and creating mechanisms to trace expensive
 > queries in our system is an essential task, especially when it comes to Elastic search, which is > our primary database.
 Even when using a managed database, slow query tracking is not always a >default feature.
 That is why we have enabled the [slow query](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-slowlog.html#index-modules-slowlog) log to help us >identify and address these issues.
 >

 > 😬 Dont treat exceptions in a generic way can cause disruption in your code
 >
 > Errors make the process die, for this reason, it's essential to treat exceptions to exhibit the error and not finish the program.
 I figured out this problem because the database wasn't accepting requests, the code broke and didn't accept data at all.
 In python, just put in the main loop a try/except handler.
 Error fixed

+> 👣 Instrumentatate elastic/opensearch client to get performance evaluation for all queries
+>
+> Instrumentation is a task that not only depends on the tool you are using, but also on the design of your code, as it ultimately determines how easy the implementation will be.
+In this particular case, there is no magic involved - we simply wrapped the opensearch/elk client, and tracked metrics such as feedback_search_query_total and feedback_search_query_duration_seconds.
+>
+> The feedback_search_query_total metric tracks the total number of queries made to Elastic Search, counting them by consumer type and query type.
+On the other hand, the feedback_search_query_duration_seconds metric is a histogram used to measure the duration in seconds of interactions between the code and Elastic Search, grouped by consumer type and query type.
+>
+> Choosing the right labels is crucial, as they facilitate filtering in dashboards and enable more effective monitoring of the system.

+> 👘 Getting ID token by impersonating a svc-account for local environment
+>
+>Using svc-accounts as JSON files can be problematic, as it can be difficult to keep track of how many accounts are being used and where they are located.
+This approach can also be unsafe and may lead to issues such as multiple accounts being used for the same Docker image, with overlapping roles and responsibilities.
+To address these problems, we spent time working on a solution that synchronizes user accounts to a svc-account with the same roles and permissions as the service deployed in the cloud (staging).
+This means that developers can simply authenticate and start working without having to share JSON files, while the infrastructure team can maintain better control over who has access to what.
+This approach helps to prevent incidents and ensures that every user has appropriate access to the necessary resources, specially when developers are trying to access APIS from others teams.
+>